-- The airways and air sacs are no longer elastic, and they cannot fill with as much oxygen
+- the airways and air sacs are no longer elastic, and they cannot fill with as much oxygen

-- The walls of the airways thicken and swell
+- the walls of the airways thicken and swell

-- The airways clog up with extra mucus
+- the airways clog up with extra mucus

-- The walls of air sacs are destroyed
+- the walls of air sacs are destroyed

 What is emphysema?

-The main problem in emphysema is that the walls of the air sacs get destroyed.
+The main problem in emphysema is that the walls of the air sacs are destroyed.
 The inner walls of the sacs weaken and burst, creating one large space to hold air instead of many small ones.

-Symptoms of COPD and emphysema
+Symptoms: COPD and emphysema

 Most symptoms of COPD and emphysema take time to appear.
-Unfortunately, symptoms only occur after significant lung damage has occurred.
+Unfortunately, symptoms usually only occur after significant lung damage has occurred.